brlin-tw/mari0-snap/README.md

 - If the upstream accepts the PR:
     - [ ] Request upstream create a Snap store account
-    - [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream
+    - [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-upstream) - [link]()
 - If the upstream rejects the PR:
-    - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit
+    - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-the-snapcrafters-organization) - [link]()

 * [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()